 WebXR, with the WebXR Device API at its core, provides the functionality needed to bring both augmented and virtual reality (AR and VR) to the web.
-Together, these technologies are referred to as mixed reality, which is abbreviated XR.
+Together, these technologies are referred to as mixed reality, which is abbreviated MR or cross reality which is abbreviated XR and is the new trend.
 Mixed reality is a large and complex subject, with much to learn and many other APIs to bring together in order to create an engaging experience for users.

 In this guide, we provide a fundamental overview of what WebXR is and how it works, as well as providing a foundation for what you'll need to know before you even begin to learn to develop augmented reality and virtual reality experiences for the web.

 WebXR is an API for web content and apps to use to interface with mixed reality hardware such as VR headsets and glasses with integrated augmented reality features.
 This includes both managing the process of rendering the views needed to simulate the 3D experience and the ability to sense the movement of the headset or other motion sensing apparatus to provide the needed data to let you update the imagery shown to the user based on that movement.

 WebXR additionally provides support for accepting inputs from control devices such as handheld VR controllers or specialized mixed reality gamepads.

 WebXR is not a rendering technology, and provides no features for actually managing 3D data or rendering it to the display.
 This is an important fact to keep in mind; while WebXR manages the timing, scheduling, and the various points of view relevant when drawing the scene, it does not actually know how to load and manage models, render and texture them, and so forth.
 That part is entirely up to you.
 Fortunately, WebGL and the various WebGL-based frameworks and libraries are available to make it much easier to deal with all of that.